KaiBot3000/dotfiles/kaiReadme.md

 - I work best when I have context into why we need the work I'm/we're doing.
 If I can't have details, "[Person] and I talked it over and we have reasons, but can't share them" is wayyyy better than "I'll get back to you on that."
 I acknowledge that this comes with responsibility to handle this information carefully, both in how I handle additional context and how I pass that information on to others.
 - I work towards consensus, while recognizing it's not always possible.
 - I'm introverted and happier in small groups, especially when I'm getting to know people.
+- I work towards asynchronous communication, keeping tickets and docs up to date so that people can maintain context without needing 1:1 communication and immediate input

 ### Medium
 - Slack > email for timely information.